 The carrying value of Cash and cash equivalents, Accounts receivable, and Accounts payable approximate fair value because of the short-term maturity of those instruments.
 The fair value of the Senior Subordinated Notes, as defined in Note (4)(d), is based on pricing models using current market rates.
 All other borrowings are at variable interest rates and accordingly they are deemed to be stated at fair value.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) (In thousands, except per share amounts)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED)

 The estimated fair value of the Company's financial instruments is as follows: